Emirati philanthropist Badr Jafar on the evolution of philanthropy in a region built on the value of giving.

 Badr Jafar is an Emirati businessman.
 He is the founder of the Pearl Initiative, a partner in Circle, and patron of the Strategic Philanthropy Initiative based at NYU Abu Dhabi.

-** This article is an abridged version of a longer essay written by Badr Jafar and first published here by The Fiker Institute, an UAE thinktank.
-It is reproduced with permission.
+** This article first appeared in Gulf News here.
+It is an abridged version of a longer essay written by Badr Jafar published here by The Fiker Institute, a UAE thinktank.
+It has been reproduced with permission.
 For an Arabic version, translated by Circle, click here.